• Skip to primary navigation

 The SUNGOLDPOWER TIG Welder Complete Package welder features an LED that shows you what is going on with the welder.
 The display shows a digital voltage Amp readout.
 Thus, whenever you need such information, it is readily available.

-It comes at a low price, but do not think the low price means the performance is sub-par.
-The welder delivers excellent performance, even more so than its competitors at this price point.
 Some of the features found on this welder are found only on more expensive models.
 For example, the onboard fan, system protections, and HF start are usually absent from welders at this price.

 Features